You are here:

 Telephone: (916) 445-0613

 - Q. What are indirect or overhead costs?

 A. Indirect costs represent the expenses of doing business that are not readily identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs (source: Indirect Cost Overview, Dept. of Education ).
 In order to charge interest costs to the grant, the applicant must have an up-to-date approved indirect cost rate agreement with its cognizant agency (the federal agency the applicant receives the most funding from).
 EPA does recognize indirect cost agreements negotiated with other federal agencies.

 - Q. Do "Measure W" watersheds receive special treatment in the proposal evaluation process?

 A. The evaluation criteria do not give preference to Measure W watersheds (see EPA-Region 9's Measure W webpage for more context).
-The level of watershed planning that each proposed project is based on is considered under the context of the "Scope/Approach" evaluation criteria as follows: "activities are based on watershed plans, appropriate climate change scenarios, TMDLs and/or related assessments to ensure that priority activities are being undertaken that will lead to water quality objectives and the protection of beneficial uses within a specific timeframe."
-You can find the full description of the evaluation criteria in Section V.A of the RFIP.
+The level of watershed planning that each proposed project is based on is considered under the context of the "Scope/Approach" evaluation criteria as follows: "activities based on existing plans and assessments, such as watershed plans, TMDLs and/or associated analysis, or stormwater/green infrastructure plans; or for proposed planning and assessment activities, the likelihood of subsequent implementation. " You can find the full description of the evaluation criteria in Section V.A of the RFP.